![]() Moab, Utah Instructor: Andy Cook Not scheduled for 2012, but is part of our rotating schedule. Andy will be leading a

 will be

 enhanced by good health and preparation.
-Please consult with your
+Participants should consult

 doctor before attending our workshop or venturing to higher elevations.

 Proper hydration is a must at higher elevations.
 Without it one will lose strength, energy and may develop a severe headache.
-To avoid dehydration one MUST drink beyond their thirst; drink even though not thirsty.
-We will provide bottled water in the field, please drink it.
+To avoid dehydration one MUST drink beyond one's thirst; drink even though not thirsty.
+Please bring a reusable water bottle.
 Be prepared for possible temperature

 extremes and sudden changes in